 “Aidan was thrilled, overwhelmed to see what had happened to his dad,” Kevin said.
 “He was completely excited.”

-Kevin added that the family has quickly become engaged in the life of the church as David prepared to go to New York to help with the High School Student Worship Choir Mission Trip.
+Kevin added that the family has quickly become engaged in the life of the church as David prepared to go to New York to help with the High School Student Worship Ministry Mission Trip.

 Beach Camp is undoubtedly one of the most effective opportunities we have to reach students, said Jeff Young, Minister of Spiritual Development.
 The regular ministry budget at Prestonwood—supported by the tithes and offerings of our members—helps pay for Beach Camp, which otherwise would be cost-prohibitive, he said.
 Knowing that some students still may not be able to afford the cost, members with a heart for this ministry make it possible by providing scholarship funds.